 Signs That It's Time To Set a Limit

-- He wants things a particular way.
-Any variation upsets him.
+- A typically flexibly child only wants things a particular way.
+Any variation upsets them.

-- He is listless, unfocused, or preoccupied with a repetitive activity like twirling his hair, sucking his thumb, or holding onto a comfort item.
+- More listless, unfocused, or preoccupied than usual.
+It might look like a tense repetitive activity such as twirling hair, thumb-sucking, or tightly holding onto a comfort item.

 A child who feels disconnected can’t think, so he has little flexibility.
 Earnestly trying to get him to do things differently provokes protest and unhappy feelings.